 Most behavioral data can be collected by scanners or other digital tools today.
 Behaviors are important because watching what the consumer does tells us something about who they really are.
 Attitudes are not directly observable, but behaviors can be used to understand attitudes and psychological style.

-Data on all of these characteristics and traits may not be available to you, but keep in mind that a smart segmentation plan should be based on data and can be formed on nearly any kind of differentiating information.
+Data on all of these characteristics and traits may not be available to you.
+But, keep in mind that a smart segmentation plan uses data to determine what differentiating information to use.

 The Badger Group helps small to medium-sized businesses and nonprofits more effectively use the data they have.
 Learn more about our Data & Insights solutions.